Skip to content

 Tree Export Methods

-Export Tree to list, dictionary, and pandas DataFrame.
+Export Tree to list, dictionary, pandas/polars DataFrame, and various formats.

 Export Tree to Method